Trips

 Marwell Zoo

-Eagle Owls loved their first trip of Year 2 to Marwell Zoo in Colden Common.
-Their day was packed full of herbivores, carnivores and omnivores with the children coming face to face with penguins, giraffes, zebra and more!
-They particularly enjoyed their workshops with the zoo keepers where they were introduced to poo of all shapes and sizes and learning how this helps them both manage the animals in these conservation projects and in the wild.
+Tawny Owls love their trip to Marwell Zoo in Colden Common.
+Their day is packed full of herbivores, carnivores and omnivores with the children coming face to face with penguins, giraffes, zebra and more!
+They particularly enjoy their workshops with the zoo keepers are introduced to poo of all shapes and sizes and learning how this helps them both manage the animals in these conservation projects and in the wild.

 Sea City Museum